chain4travel/camino-docs/docs/camino-messenger/introduction.md

 ```

 **Booking fee**
 When a booking is made, ahead of the Mint message one or more validate messages have been exchanged.
 The Network Fee is required for each, so for one cycle of validation and booking, the Distributor pays for 2 requests and the supplier for two responses.
-With the initial fee of 0.01 CAM par message a total of 0.04 CAM, 0.02 CAM each.
+With the imaginary fee of 0.01 CAM per message a total of 0.04 CAM, 0.02 CAM each.

 The Supplier bot mints the booking token on-chain, which depends on the complexity of the operation and currently is around 0.1 CAM.
 The Distributor bot initiates a buy operation after the digital asset was checked if it represents the desired booking.
 This operation currently costs around 0.03 CAM.

 <figure>
 <img class="zoom" src="/img/messenger/total_booking_fees.png" alt="This image displays the total search and booking fees at a look to book of 800 searches to one booking"/>
-<figcaption align = "center">Fig.3: Total search and booking fees example at a look to book of 800 searches to one booking</figcaption>
+<figcaption align = "center">Fig.3: Total search and booking fees idea at a look to book of 800 searches to one booking and a network fee of 0,01 CAM (tbc)</figcaption>
 </figure>

 #### Onboarding